MariamAtef226/phonebook/README.md

 ### Pre-requisites ❔
 - Windows operating system to run project.exe (but project.c & project.o are executable on any system).
+- GNU (or any othe C compiler) to compile project.c.
 - A text file containing phonebook records with the following format:

 ### How to use the application :question: